jeffmcwhirter/rdx/README.md

 This builds dist/rdxplugin.jar and copies it into your local .ramadda/plugins directory.
 To release it to an external server you'll need to copy the plugin to the server's ramadda/plugins directory and restart the repository.

-As a convenience we make a release of the plugin in the <a href="lib">lib directory</a>.

 # Configuration